Aerospace Industries Association: The America Rocketry Challenge

 The America Rocketry Challenge (TARC) is an annual American model rocketry competition for students in grades seven to 12 sponsored by the Aerospace Industries Association and the National Association of Rocketry.
 Co-sponsors include NASA, United States Department of Defense, the American Association of Physics Teachers and the Civil Air Patrol.
 The event receives local and national media coverage and draws well-known representatives of the Defense Department, NASA, the FAA, and other government agencies.
 Past National Fly-Offs have been attended by United States Secretary of Defense Robert Gates, Apollo 11 astronaut Buzz Aldrin, Rocket Boys author Homer Hickam, former NASA Administrator Sean O'Keefe, U.S. Senator Mike Enzi, and former NASA Administrator, Charles Bolden.

 Membership

 In October 2017, AIA's membership was composed of 346 member companies.
 This diverse group of businesses includes large aerospace and defense companies and small businesses alike.
 Membership is divided into full and associate membership.

 One of AIA's key membership sources is its Supplier Management Council (SMC).
 The SMC is a unique, non-attributional forum where senior supply chain representatives from system integrators and manufacturers tackle issues that impact the aerospace and defense supply chain.
 Open to both Full Members and Associate Members, the Council's mission is to integrate and focus the collective capabilities of the supply chain, at every level, to influence the strategies, policies, and regulations that enable the U.S. aerospace and defense industry to successfully compete in the global market, be profitable, and strengthen the U.S. position as the world leader.

-The American aerospace industry

-The US aerospace industry contributed $147 billion in export sales to the economy in 2016.
-This industry supported almost 1.7 million jobs in 2015.
-Aerospace manufacturing has two major segments, namely the commercial and the defense.
-The commercial segment constitutes roughly 60% of the industry.
-The defense segment caters to US government agencies, such as the Department of Defense (DOD) and the National Aerospace and Space Administration (NASA).